iwansal64/iwansal64/README.md

 # 💫 About Me:
 Hi Everyone!
 I'm Ridwan Bagoes Setiawan.<br>👨‍💻I love programming so much!<br>It's because it trains my problem solving, creativity, and critical thinking.
-I want to keep learn about that<br>whenever i can.
+I want to keep learning about that whenever i can.
 I'm so passionate about that.
 The harder the problem is, the more it challenges me to solve it<br><br>💡There are so many projects that i have built that includes:<br>-Website<br>-Mobile Application<br>-Embedded System<br>-Simulation and so much more<br><br>💻I recently getting more interested in Neural Networks and AI and currently learning the fundamental<br><br>

 ## 🌐 Socials: